Ankush3545/Arrays/README.md

-# Arrays :Array is collection of similar  or disimilar type of items under single varibale.
+# Arrays :Array is collection of similar  or disimilar type of items under single varibale.<br>
 Java Script arrays are resizable and contain a mix of different datatypes.<br>
 Array index are starting with 0 and we can use array index value for accessing element from array 23 feb Array